kaegi/SubtitleMemorize/README.md

 [spaced repetition software](https://en.wikipedia.org/wiki/Spaced_repetition "Link to Wikipedia") like [Anki](http://ankisrs.net/ "Link to Anki homepage").

-This tool currently only runs on Linux and is a similar to [subs2srs](http://subs2srs.sourceforge.net/), which is Windows-only.
-These two projects share some code, but otherwise they are independent.
+This tool currently only runs on Linux.

 ![Image](/Images/SubtitleMemorize_In_Action.png)